Bringing Value Stream Mapping to the DevOps culture

 A value stream map or value stream mapping is a technique where organizations create a visual guide of all the steps necessary to deliver a product.
-VSM gained popularity in the 90's in manufacturing units.
+VSM gained popularity in the 90s in manufacturing units.
 However, with the need for quality software at a faster speed, it was also adopted by the software industry.
-Organizations use this map to analyze each step to find ways to improve the whole process by eliminating wastage of time and information flow.
+Organizations use this map to analyze each step to find ways to improve the whole process by eliminating waste of time and information flow.

 VSM in software

 Software development is not too different from manufacturing processes.
 Here also, there are various tools, platforms, flow of information, and personnel like developers, architects, and testers working on the software.
 When you create a value stream, you know which person maps which specialty, and accordingly, you can optimize the time and information flow.
 As software development needs to be free from bugs and vulnerabilities, finding the right approach and development steps with the help of VSM becomes more essential for adoption.

 You need to assess and map out your current state.
 The process considers all the tools, processes, information, and people necessary to deliver the product.
 Once these elements are identified, lean principles are applied to reduce waste in specific areas of the process.
 VSM plays a crucial role in IT organizations.
 Since the DevOps process already focuses on faster, better product delivery, VSM is a boon to organizations adopting the DevOps philosophy.
 VSM & lean practices set ground rules of how work should be moved between teams while creating tangible incident reports.
 It helps organizations uplift the DevOps process by aiding the accurate deployment and management of workflows.

 Optimization in VSM is basically identifying areas of improvement and working on them.
 It involves three Japanese principles of Muri, Muda, and Mura.
 These are three Japanese words that have a special meaning within VSM.